AymanAttili/Mastering-JavaScript-in-20-Days/Day10.md

 - But these ways are not 'DRY'.
 So we have many solutions:

-## Solution1- Generate objects using a function
+## Solution 1- Generate objects using a function

 ```javascript
 unction userCreator(name, score) {